 Before I brag on StocksToTrade — the trading platform I helped develop — let me tell you this isn’t for everyone.
 It’s for serious traders seeking success while taking advantage of what I think is the best modern trading platform on the planet.

 StocksToTrade has screeners built right into the platform to help you find my favorite chart patterns.
 While it doesn’t scan specifically for bull flags, you can scan retracements.
 And that can help you find potential bull flag setups.

-What’s a screener?
+What’s a stock screener?
 It’s when you set the charting software to show only stocks that meet your specified criteria.
 The problem with doing it yourself is that most charting software is simply not set up to screen specific trading patterns.

 Enter the totally badass trading platform for serious players: StocksToTrade.
 OK, enough bragging.
 Go check it out.